gymbeijing/pegasus/README.md

 ```
 You can use tfrecord_prep.ipynb to convert the CMUMine dataset to a tfrecord dataset.

+And then you would register your custom dataset in public_params.py.
+You can refer to the existing example to register your custom dataset.

 Another thing you would do is to create a folder to store checkpoints downloaded from the google cloud (descriptions in the below).
 For example, you could create a folder named ckpt/ and put the downloaded checkpoint model.ckpt-1500000 into it.
 When you run the model according to the author's direction, you will specify the address of this folder.
 ```
 ckpt/model.ckpt-1500000